mingiss/tex4ht-vtex/README.md

 - Command line option `-p` switches on the enhanced superscript base recognition algorithm.

+### Math letters conversion to their Latin equivalents

+Letters with `bold`, `italic`, `fraktur`, `sans-serif`, etc. attributes in math equations could be represented as `Unicode` characters in corresponding code ranges.
+There is implemented possibility to convert such letters to their Latin counterparts.

-- Command line switch `-m` converts math unicode bold or italic letters to their Latin equivalents, enveloped into corresponding math variant `MathML` tags.
+- Command line switch `-m` switches on the conversion of math `Unicode` letters to their Latin equivalents, enveloped into corresponding math variant `MathML` tags with corresponding attributes.

 ## Repository structure